What a Liberal Government Means for Young Canadians

 A Commitment to Care for Young Canadians

-Justin Trudeau and the Liberal Party of Canada have made substantial commitments to young Canadians like you to help them have greater access to workplace training, post-secondary education, meaningful jobs, and affordable housing.
+Justin Trudeau and the Liberal Party of Canada have made substantial commitments to young Canadians like you to help them have greater access to workplace training, post-secondary education, and meaningful jobs.
 These initiatives could make a real difference in youth unemployment rates and could lead many young adults to a more successful future.

 1 Statistics Canada, website last visited on November 20, 2019.

 2 RBC Economics, What's the problem with Canada's youth labour market?, website last visited on November 20, 2019.

 3 TD Economics, Young and Restless: A Look at the State of Youth Employment in Canada, website last visited on November 20, 2019.